 Zoe Belisle-Springer: I think the most important thing is to learn from those mistakes actually.
 ‘Cause if not, how are you supposed to grow from it.

 Connor Keppel: And the campaign doesn’t even need to be a flop for it to be wrong.
-So you can get immediate results from some campaigns but they do come at the cost of, I guess, your reputation.
-The way I look at a brand is a brand is like a battery.
-It’s either charging or you’re discharging it so in other words you’re either using the juice or you’re charging it so every interaction that you have with a company is either building or diminishing your trust.
+So you can get immediate results from some campaigns, but they do come at the cost of, I guess, your reputation.
+The way I look at a brand is it’s like a battery.
+It’s either charging or you’re discharging it so in other words you’re either using the juice or you’re charging it, so every interaction that you have with a company is either building or diminishing your trust.
 So every time somebody has an interaction with something that you do from a marketing perspective, it has to be credible because you’re always trying to build their trust.
-So even in times of, we’re looking to try get more salons on board in a rush or you’re trying to fill your appointment book, that’s when we tend to get into panic mode and we will do things that maybe we’ll regret and they have a longer term effect.
-So even though you might get an immediate result or you might get a few people through your door or you might onboard a few more salons for Phorest or whatever, that can come at a cost of reputation.
-So you have to think about it from a long term perspective which is difficult sometimes when you’ve got targets and you’ve got results and you’ve got a business to run, you know?
+So even in times of, we’re looking to try to get more salons on board in a rush, or you’re trying to fill your appointment book, that’s when we tend to get into panic mode, and we will do things that maybe we’ll regret, and they have a long term effect.
+So even though you might get an immediate result or you might get a few people through your door or you might onboard a few more salons for Phorest or whatever, that can come at the cost of reputation.
+So you have to think about it from a long term perspective which is difficult sometimes when you’ve got targets, and you’ve got results, and you’ve got a business to run, you know?

 Zoe Belisle-Springer: Definitely.
 Did you have any or off the top of you’re head, maybe Kristian, do you have any heartwarming results from a campaign?
 And the same goes for both of you.